Just Listed / Under Contract / Just Sold

 Letter templates you can use today…

-One of the best marketing techniques you can use is to send just listed mailings to homeowners in the neighborhood every time you take a new listing.
+One of the best marketing techniques you can use is to send just listed letters to homeowners in the neighborhood every time you take a new listing.

 - The first one to announce a the new listing